jbrems/brems.dev/blog-posts/svg/make-your-own-svg-icons.md

 You might have noticed that all icon definitions stay at least 1 viewBox unit away from the edge of the `viewBox`.

 This is because strokes are centered around their path.
-A horizontal line with `Y = 5` will be drawn from half a unit above to half a unit below the `Y5` line.
-A line on the `Y0` line will therefor lose half of its width.
+A horizontal line with `Y = 5` will be drawn from half a unit above the `Y5` line to half a unit below the `Y5` line.
+A line on the `Y0` line will therefor lose half of its width _(due to the top half being cut off)_.

 Also, the `stroke-linecap` _(the rounded endings of the line)_ are drawn half a unit past the line's endpoints.